kyma-project/docker-registry/README.md

 Docker Registry module aims to provide a lightweight, open-source Docker registry for storing and distributing container images in kubernetes environment.
 It could be used in self-contained development clusters or testing environments allowing you to test deployments in an isolated system.

->> Warning
+> [!WARNING]
->> Do not use on production clusters, where a full-fledged, highly-available, production-grade registry is necessary.
+> Do not use on production clusters, where a full-fledged, highly-available, production-grade registry is necessary.

 Docker Registry module comes with a dedicated kubernetes operator for efortless installation and upgrades.
 It manages the lifecycle of the Docker Registry resources according to the desired specification expressed via dedicated `Dockerregistry` Custom Resource.
 Read more about configuration options in the [user documentation](./docs/user).